Best Picks From The List

 It comes with 4GB of GDDR6 VRAM, 1024 Stream processors, and a boost clock of more than 2800MHz.
 It is power-efficient and requires a single 6-pin power connector.
 This will be a fine choice for $200 with any budget gaming processor like the i3 12100F or any latest Ryzen CPU under $150.

-The GTX 1650 Super is one of the best choices if you can get it for around $200.
-It is also a little faster than the RX 6500 XT and it is not limited by the PCI-E lanes bandwidth.
+The GTX 1650 is one of the best choices if you can get it for around $150.
+It is also somewhat close to the RX 6500 XT and is not limited by the PCI-E lanes bandwidth.
 It is based on the Turing architecture and for a few years, it has been very successful in the budget gaming segment.
+The card comes in two memory configurations: GDDR5 and GDDR6.
+I recommend going with the GDDR6 because that gives a good boost in performance and makes it a more attractive option.

 Nvidia Geforce GTX 1660 Super